j-c-cook/ghedt/README.md

-# Ground Heat Exchanger Design Toolbox
+# Ground Heat Exchanger Design Tool

 A package with the novel capability of automatically selecting ground heat exchanger configurations based on polygonal land constraints.
 This package contains advanced methods that are the first of their kind.
 The results are validated against the world renowned `GLHEPRO` (Cook 2021).

-The Ground Heat Exchanger Design Toolbox (GHEDT) is a Python package that can quantify the short- and long-term thermal interaction in a ground heat exchanger (GHE).
+The Ground Heat Exchanger Design Tool (DT) is a Python package that can quantify the short- and long-term thermal interaction in a ground heat exchanger (GHE).
 The long-term thermal response g-functions are computed live-time with [pygfunction][#pygfunction].
 The GHEDT contains a fast monthly hybrid time step simulation for prediction of heat pump entering fluid temperatures over a design life.
-GHEDT can vary the size (or borehole height) of a specified borehole field to ensure the heat pump entering fluid temperature remains within specified bounds.
+The DT can vary the size (or borehole height) of a specified borehole field to ensure the heat pump entering fluid temperature remains within specified bounds.
 GHEDT contains a novel borehole configuration selection algorithm.

 ## Novel Design Algorithms

-GHEDT contains a novel design methodology for automated selection of borehole fields.
+DT contains a novel design methodology for automated selection of borehole fields.
 The advanced methodology performs optimization based on a target drilling depth.
 An integer bisection routine is utilized to quickly search over a unimodal domain of boreholes.
 GHEDT can consider available drilling and